hugoocoto/shoebill/README.md

 # Shoebill color scheme

-My custom neovim color scheme
+My custom neovim color scheme.
+Shoebill is not just a color scheme, but a minimalist association of colors with different components, independently from the color tone.

 ## Showcase
 ![Image of C code](./images/image_c.png)